dyne/binnit/README.md

 ## LICENSE

+`binnit` is Copyright (2017) by Vincenzo "KatolaZ" Nicosia.

-`binnit` can be used, modified, and redistributed under the terms of the GNU Affero General Public Licence, version 3 of the Licence or, at your option, any later version.
-Please see the LICENSE.md file for details.
+`binnit` is free software.
+You can use, modify, and redistribute it under the terms of the GNU Affero General Public Licence, version 3 of the Licence or, at your option, any later version.
+Please see LICENSE.md for details.